Samaara-Das/Backtest-Automater/README.md

 - Have an Excel file filled with settings which will be configured on the Strategy Tester.
 This will be referred to as "Settings".
 Intructions on filling it up are under the **"Instructions on filling the Settings file"** section.
 - Have a blank Excel file which stores extracted data from back test reports.
 This will be referred to as "Back Test Data".
 - MT4 should exist on the desktop
+- The Expert Advisors that are mentioned in the Settings file should exist in the MT4 terminal.
+Their inputs which are mentioned in the Settings file should be present in the Inputs popup of the Expert Advisor.

 ## What to do in the GUI
 - **HTML Reports folder**: This is supposed to be the path of the HTML Reports folder.